 In some way this is true but there are better ways to getting healthy bacteria in our guts than to eating dirt, vegetables will do the job infinitely better and most of these do not pose a health risk as dirt does.
 We live in a strange world, most of us can afford our basic needs like food, water, and shelter but not all of us.
 While people can survive on dirt for a limited amount of time but we can not live off it, if we could dirt would solve world hunger.

 The human body is not designed to eat dirt, in fact, no animal is designed to eat dirt, as dirts nutritional value is extremely low, even lower than the nutritional value of grass.
-Even the animals that have specialized to eating grass have evolved to take out as many nutrients of the grass as possible, most often these animals have 2 stomachs and they often regurgitate the grass in their mouth to chew it again.
+Even the animals that have specialized in eating grass have evolved to take out as many nutrients of the grass as possible, most often these animals have 2 stomachs and they often regurgitate the grass in their mouth to chew it again.

 The process of eating dirt is called Geophagia, while some will try to convince you that this is a natural thing as pregnant women and even some animals do crave dirt.
 The truth is that these people and animals have a vitamin deficiency and they do not actually crave dirt, rather than they crave clay.
 You would be probably better off, eating cockroaches than dirt, for more information check out my recent article Can you eat cockroaches? ( WTF is cockroach Milk? ).

 Eating dirt will trick your body that something nutritious has been ingested, as the body is starving it will need as much energy as possible to digest the dirt and gain some extra energy.
 In addition to this, you might also feel satiated, which will give your mind a signal that you can relax and maybe even take a nap as your body is trying to digest the dirt.
 By doing this there is no guarantee that you will ever wake up, as your body will struggle more and more out of desperation to get some energy out of the dirt which has almost zero nutritional value.